Theories of Consciousness (tcc)

 But what exactly are these theories competing about?

 The apparent competition arises because most theories package their structural discoveries inside an ontological commitment — usually physicalism — that is not entailed by the discoveries themselves.
 When IIT says “consciousness is integrated information,” the finding is that integration characterizes conscious systems.
 The additional claim — that information integration in physical substrates generates consciousness — is an ontological commitment that goes beyond what the structural finding establishes.
 When GNW says “consciousness is global broadcasting,” the finding is that conscious content is globally accessible.
 The additional claim — that broadcasting in neural networks produces experience — is metaphysics, not mechanism.
+This recurring move — from the brain correlates with consciousness to the brain produces consciousness — is what this essay calls the production inference, and identifying its presence across multiple theories is one of the diagnostic’s central contributions.

 This is not a criticism of these theories.
 It is a diagnostic clarification.
 As The Generativity Question argues, scientific theories are ontologically portable — their predictive and explanatory content does not depend on the ontological interpretation placed upon them.
 This essay applies that insight systematically to the major theories of consciousness.